- A master’s thesis is a written piece of work, which documents a student’s original research.

 - Ashley Shaw “Examining the Individual, Familial, and Environmental Factors Associated with Preschooler Nutrition and Physical Activity: Findings from a Mixed Methods Approach”

 For the repository of electronic theses submitted at Mason, visit MARS ed@Mason.
-Click on College of Health & Human Services to access all e- theses submitted in the college including MS Nutrition theses.
+Click on College of Public Health to access all e- theses submitted in the college including MS Nutrition theses.